 Computer Science is a wide, dynamic, subject that requires problem-solving as well as creative imagination.
 With technology a ubiquitous part of everyday life, the economies of the future will require future generations of people to have a good understanding of computers and their function.
 Studying the subject should enable students to create, develop, and understand rather than being passive consumers in the digital age.

-Computer Science at Duke of Kent
+Computer Science at Duke of Kent School

-Computer Science GCSE
+Computer Science at GCSE

 After choosing their options in Year 9, students are able to continue studying Computer Science at GCSE level in Year 10 and 11 by following the Edexcel curriculum.
 During the course, students will cover the fundamental aspects of the subject, such as:

-- Algorithms and problem solving
+Algorithms and problem solving

-- Programming and the program development cycle
+Programming and the program development cycle

-- Networks and Network Security
+Networks and Cybersecurity

-The course is assessed with three components:
+The course is assessed with two components: